intel-analytics/ipex-llm/python/orca/example/learn/pytorch/brainMRI/README.md

 ```

 ## Prepare the dataset
-You can download the dataset [here](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation/download).
+You can download the dataset from [here](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation/download).
 Put the downloaded data in the current working directory.

 ```